Alliteration (Latin): In prayers

 However, much of the prayer is not alliterative.
 McGann (1958) concludes that alliteration is an important but occasional device which adds greatly to the effect of the composition, but does not perform a structural function in the carmen as a whole.

 In poetry

+Early Latin poetry

 The earliest Latin poems, unlike early Germanic and English poetry, do not have obligatory alliteration.
 Most of the fragments of the early accentual Saturnian poetry listed by Lindsay exhibit no alliteration, although some do, for example the following line, attributed to Naevius (c.270–c.201 BC), which has alliteration of M, P, and T: